-The pricing policy for EURO1 has been agreed by the shareholders collectively, and consists in (i) recovering all costs in relation to the processing service provided by SWIFT and (ii) covering the costs in relation to settlement as well as the operational, administrative and depreciation costs incurred at the level of EBA CLEARING in relation to the service management and development of EURO1.
+The pricing policy for EURO1 consists in recovering all costs in relation to the processing service provided by SWIFT, the costs in relation to settlement, as well as the operational, administrative and depreciation costs incurred at the level of EBA CLEARING acting as Business Administrator, in relation to the service management and development of EURO1.

-The pricing objectives of EURO1 include in particular the objective to minimise costs of the users in relation to the processing of single payments, coupled with a cost recovery approach at the level of EBA CLEARING acting as ‘business administrator’.
+The pricing objectives of EURO1 include in particular the objective to minimise costs of the users in relation to the processing of single payments.

 EBA CLEARING does not have a discount policy.